MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

 ```
 - Create a variable with a value of 3
 - Define an integer with the value of 3
-- Declare an integers and assign it an initial value of 3
+- Initiallize an integer with an initial value of 3
 ```

-By being more specific in your phrasing you may prevent more mistakes.
+By being more specific in your phrasing, you may prevent more mistakes.
 For example, the first description in this list does not specify the _data type_, which may be important in a _strongly typed_ language such as C++ or TypeScript.
 Additionally, both the first and second descriptions in this list do _not_ specify that the value is declared initially, which may or may not be relevant to the task.

 ### Translating Language Into Code